glp-92/Java-SpringBoot-Backend/Readme.md

     ```
     docker run -p 8761:8761 discovery
     ```
+### Docker Compose
+By running `docker-compose up` on main directory, all services will begin with only one command if every service has the `.jar` created.
 ### Troubleshooting
 When running on docker, localhost is not used internally between containers, so `application.yaml` or `application.properties` must be modified.
 Besides, due to potential DNS resolution issues in Docker, the property `eureka.instance.preferIpAddress=true` is added to all the Eureka clients.